| |

 Dog) is a sacred cave underneath a mountain, in the south of Purang

 County.
-According to local oral history, a lost dog was found
+According to local oral history, a lost dog was found at

-stones inside the cave reflect the light and many objects can
+the cave reflect the light and many objects can be viewed only through

-be viewed only through the ice.
-There are also hundreds of caves,
+the ice.
+There are also hundreds of caves, which have been used

-which have been used for retreats.
+for retreats.

 The Current Administrative System In Purang